medavox/tuki-nuwa/text/philosophy.md

 This document describes changes having to do with my own variant of toki pona's philosophy of simplicity and 'good'.

-The goal of creating a Language of Good may not necessarily align with the goal of creating an ideal auxiliary language.
+Toki Pona's goal of creating a Language of Good may not necessarily align with the goal of creating an ideal auxiliary language.

 For that, the language should be easy to learn, and be as easy to understand as possible.